Introduction to Lua for loop

 Output:

-In the final example, we used for loops to iterate the values and also by using tostring() method for to map the exact number to string type values.
+In the final example, we used for loops to iterate the values and the tostring() method to map the exact number to string type values.
 Each value will have stored as separate rows and columns in the table structure.
-Here table keywords will help to create and store the data’s in the table format.
+Here table keywords will help to create and store the data in the table format.

 Conclusion

-In conclusion, part Lua script is one of the system-level programming languages and these scripts are validating with client-side.
-Like that for loop is one of the basic conditional statement and using these loop n number of values will be iterating and printed it.
+In conclusion, part Lua script is one of the system-level programming languages, and the client side validates these scripts.
+Like for loop is one of the basic conditional statements, and using these loop, n number of values will be iterated and printed.
 The Lua script supports all types of browsers and operating systems.

 Recommended Articles